ArteryTek/AT32F403A_407_Firmware_Library/project/at_start_f403a/examples/spi/w25q_flash/readme.txt

   **************************************************************************
   */

-  this demo is based on the at-start board and AT32-Comm-EV board, in this demo, shows how to use spi access the w25q flash chip. the pins use as follow:
+  this demo is based on the at-start board, in this demo,shows how to use spi access the w25q flash chip. the pins use as follow:
   - cs        <--->   pb12(software cs, pb12 as a general io to control flash cs)
   - sck       <--->   pb13